Asnawi Mangkualam: Ansan Greeners

 In January 2021, Asnawi joined K League 2 side Ansan Greeners on a permanent deal.
-In the process, Ansan Greeners became the first K League team to ever register a Southeast Asian player, while Mangkualam itself became the first Indonesian footballer to ever play in the national system.
+In the process, the Greeners became the first K League team to ever register a Southeast Asian player, while Asnawi himself became the first Indonesian footballer to ever play in the Korean league.

-Upon signing for the South Korean club, the player revealed that the head coach of the Indonesian national team at the time, Shin Tae-yong, reportedly convinced him to pursue an opportunity abroad.
-The transfer also gained attention from Ansan's local Indonesian community and domestic fans in general, with the club's official social media accounts receiving a significant increase in the number of their followers.
+Upon signing for the Greeners, Asnawi revealed that Shin Tae-yong himself reportedly convinced him to pursue an opportunity abroad.
+The transfer also gained attention from Ansan's local Indonesian community as well as local fans, with the club's official social media accounts receiving a significant increase in followers.

-After being unavailable for the first games of the season, due to COVID-19 self-isolation rules, Asnawi made his debut for Ansan, playing the entirety of a 1–0 win against K4 League club Yangpyeong in the local FA Cup.
+After being unavailable for the first games of the season due to COVID-19 self-isolation rules, Asnawi made his debut for the Greeners, playing the entirety of a 1–0 win against K4 League club Yangpyeong in the Korean FA Cup on 28 March 2021.

-On 3 April 2021, he made his league debut, playing 61 minutes in a 1–1 draw against Busan IPark.
+On 3 April 2021, he made his league debut, playing 61 minutes in a 1–1 draw with Busan IPark.
+Asnawi was able to made back-to-back appearances in the next five games and registered his first league assist in the Greeners' 1–0 win over Daejeon Hana Citizen on 24 April 2021.
+Asnawi finished his first season with 1,004 minutes played in 14 league matches.

-On 23 July 2022, Asnawi scored his first league goal for Ansan Greeners in a 3–1 win against Gimpo at the Ansan Wa Stadium.
-Eight days later, he scored again in a 3–0 league win over Jeonnam Dragons.
+On 23 July 2022, Asnawi scored his first goal in a 3–1 home win over Gimpo.
+Eight days later, he scored again in a 3–0 league win over the Jeonnam Dragons, where he would later join from Ansan.
+Asnawi further improved in his second season, recording 1,646 minutes of play in 27 matches in two competitions, as well as scoring two goals and contribute three assists.

 Jeonnam Dragons

 On 27 January 2023, Asnawi officially joined fellow K League 2 side Jeonnam Dragons on a permanent deal.
+On 1 March, Asnawi made his debut with Jeonnam Dragons in a match against FC Anyang where he played the full 90 minutes as a right-midfield.
+He picked up his first red card for the club in a 0–5 defeat against Gyeongnam four days later.
+Despite this, Asnawi returned to the first team and playing 82 minutes for the side on 8 April, where he give two assists and played as a left-back for the first time under coach Lee Jang-kwan in a 2–2 draw over Seongnam.

+Port

+On 26 January 2024, Thai League 1 club, Port announced the signing of Asnawi where he is set to join the team straight after the 2023 AFC Asian Cup.
+On 14 February 2024, Asnawi made his debut for Port as a substitute in a 4–3 win against Muangthong United.

+On 19 October 2024, Asnawi scored his first and decisive goal for the club against Nakhon Ratchasima in a 3–2 win.